Updated January 2023

 History and Success of Advanced Placement at Burnaby North

 The Advanced Placement program at Burnaby North began in 1987/88 offering instruction in four course areas.
 Currently instruction is offered in 20 course areas and Burnaby North is recognized as having one of the largest AP programs in Canada.
 In addition to the size of our program, we have also been recognized for the excellence of our program.
 Last year, approximately 90% of the exams written by Burnaby North students earned a score of 3 or higher on a 5-point scale.
-This is well above the national average of 75% and directly attributable to the dedication and skill of our many fine Enriched and AP teachers in combination with the work ethic of our students.
+This is well above the national average and directly attributable to the dedication and skill of our many fine Enriched and AP teachers in combination with the work ethic of our students.

 Writing Advanced Placement Examinations